muddassir297/fake-login-using-xss/README.md

 # https://demo.testfire.net/
 # This is only for learning purposes.

+# Note
-#Below is the script execute this on any input form eg (Search, feedback).
+#Below is the script, execute this on any input form eg (Search, feedback) of the given website.

 #you must have local server setup for me its localhost:30000